arzam16/empty-sixty-five/README.md

 8. `mediatek/platform/mt65xx/kernel/core/include/mach/mt_emi_mpu.h`

 Data gathered from the first 2 files is usually enough to boot basic mainline kernel.

+# Working with BootROM / Preloader / Download agents
+## Issues related to the use of virtual machines
+* **⚠️ Warning!** If you are using Virtual Box above v6 with USB passthrough to interact with BootROM / Preloader / DAs you might encounter a performance issue that slows down reconnecting your device from host to guest.
+It must happen *very* fast but due to the bug it doesn't and the bootloader reaches timeout faster than the handshake is completed.
+Older versions of VirtualBox such as v5 do not have this issue.
+* Device connects as USB 2.0 so if you're using Virtual Box, corresponding Extension Pack is required.
+* (Linux only) If VirtualBox doesn't detect any USB devices at all, make sure the current user is in `vboxusers` group.

 # Debugging over UART
 UART is one of the best tools for gathering information and even communicating with your device.
 Usually a single SoC has multiple UARTs for various purposes.
 For example, one of UARTs could be used to control the wireless hardware (Wi-Fi, Bluetooth, GPS, Radio...).
 Despite its advantages, there are several drawbacks.
 First, there's need to tear down the device to access UART.
 Second, you will need a soldering iron with thin tip and some good flux, _and_ skills to use them.
 Third, most Mediatek devices have UART pins exposed on the motherboard, however identifying them might not be the easiest task.
 I will go through some ways to find UART pads, Fly IQ430 (MT6577) will be used as an example.